-As a public company, and particularly after we cease to be an "emerging growth company," we will continue to incur significant legal, accounting and other expenses.
+As a public company, we will continue to incur significant legal, accounting and other expenses.
 We are subject to the reporting requirements of the Securities Exchange Act of 1934, the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), the Dodd-Frank Wall Street Reform and Consumer Protection Act, and the rules and regulations of the Nasdaq Stock Market.
 These requirements have increased and will continue to increase our legal, accounting and financial compliance costs.
 Further, we expect that our management and other personnel will need to divert attention from operational and other business matters to devote substantial time to these public company requirements.

-However, for as long as we remain an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, we may take advantage of certain exemptions from various reporting requirements.
+However, we are currently an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012.
+We may take advantage of certain exemptions from various reporting requirements until we lose our "emerging growth company" status, which will occur as of the end of fiscal 2017.
 These exceptions provide for, but are not limited to, relief from the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of, less extensive disclosure obligations regarding executive compensation in our periodic reports and proxy statements, exemptions from the requirements to hold a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved and an extended transition period for complying with new or revised accounting standards.
-We may remain an "emerging growth company" until the end of the fiscal year following the fifth anniversary of our initial public offering.

-After we are no longer an "emerging growth company," we expect to incur additional expenses and devote substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act, when applicable to us.
+We expect to incur additional expenses and devote substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act, during fiscal 2017.
 If we are not able to comply with the requirements of Section 404 applicable to us in a timely manner, or if we or our independent registered public accounting firm identifies deficiencies in our internal control over financial reporting that are deemed to be material weaknesses, the market price of our stock could decline and we could be subject to sanctions or investigations by the SEC or other regulatory authorities, which would require additional financial and management resources.